-- 5.1 Only persons aged seventeen or over may apply for consent.
-However, a person under seventeen may be employed as an assistant. - 5.2 New applications for sole traders and multiple trader event organisers_will be determined following a 28 consecutive day consultation period. - 5.3 One Off Consents.
+- 5.1 Only persons aged eighteen or over may apply for consent.
+However, a person under eighteen may be employed as an assistant. - 5.2 New applications for sole traders will be determined following a 28 consecutive day consultation period. - 5.3 One Off Consents.
 The Council will grant one-off consents up to a maximum of 12 times per calendar year.
 These types of consents include events that are not exempt from street trading requirements under separate legislation.

-- 5.3.1 One-off consents can last for up to 4 days - 5.3.2 Each individual trader at an event must obtain their own consent.
-However, event organisers can co-ordinate the applications. - 5.3.3 An application for a one-off consent must be submitted at least 8 weeks before the intended trading and will be determined following a 28 consecutive day consultation period - 5.4 All applicants for the consents above will be required to provide documents as shown at Appendix I.
+- 5.3.1 One-off consents can last for up to 4 days. - 5.3.2 Each individual trader at an event must obtain their own consent.
+However, event organisers can co-ordinate the applications. - 5.3.3 Applications for one-off consents should be submitted no later than 7 days before the event. - 5.4 All applicants for the consents above will be required to provide documents as shown at Appendix I.

-5.5 Renewal applications - For sole traders and event organisers
+5.5 Renewal applications - For sole traders

-- 5.5.1 Applicants should submit their renewal application at least 8 weeks prior to the expiry of their consent if they wish to continue to trade.
+- 5.5.1 Applicants should submit their renewal application at least 28 days prior to the expiry of their consent if they wish to continue to trade.
 The Council will normally send reminders of the expiry of consents three months before expiry.
-It does however, remain the responsibility of the trader to ensure that an application is submitted in time for the consent to be renewed. - 5.5.2 A renewal application will be determined following a 28 consecutive day consultation period - 5.5.3 At renewal, the Council will consult to determine if there are any concerns regarding the street trader or if there have been any complaints. - 5.5.4 Where a renewal application has been made and there have been no justifiable complaints, no enforcement issues and all fees have been paid on time, the consent will normally be renewed. - 5.5.5 Where a renewal application has been made and there have been complaints or enforcement issues which did not result in revocation then the application may be rejected.
-The council may choose to consult with such agencies and interested parties it considers relevant in this regard before making a decision. - 5.5.6 Applicants will need to submit documents as shown in Appendix I.
+It does however, remain the responsibility of the trader to ensure that an application is submitted in time for the consent to be renewed. - 5.5.2 At renewal, the Council will only consult if there are any concerns regarding the street trader or if there have been any complaints. - 5.5.3 Where a renewal application has been made and there have been no justifiable complaints, no enforcement issues and all fees have been paid on time, the consent will normally be renewed. - 5.5.4 Where a renewal application has been made and there have been complaints or enforcement issues which did not result in revocation then the application may be rejected.
+The council may choose to consult with such agencies and interested parties it considers relevant in this regard before making a decision. - 5.5.5 Applicants will need to submit documents as shown in Appendix I.